-I’m always trying to recommend actors to my director friends, and every bit of footage that they can view and be enticed by really, really, really does help.
+I’m always trying to recommend actors to my director and casting pals, and every bit of footage that they can view and be enticed by really, really, really does help.

-And, did you know that a private channel of your recent self-tapes is often requested by agents or managers when they working with you?
+And, did you know that a private channel of your recent self-tapes is often requested by agents or managers when they are considering working with you?
 They use it to show others to get you auditions and jobs!
-They want it at their fingertips.
+They want your work compilation at their fingertips.